 The Sensing Atmospheres Working Group will explore this amorphous notion across a broad range of sites and events, from the weather, the built environment and natural environs to cultural productions such as the theatre and installation art.
 Our group brings together scholars and students from across Concordia University to create a multi- and interdisciplinary approach to bear on the ethical, aesthetic and political possibilities opened up by engaging with the nebulous notion of atmospheres.

-Among other activities, the Working Group is co-sponsoring ATMOSPHERES, the CISSC Virtual Happening Lecture series for the fall term 2020-2021.
-This eight-part lecture series starts on September 10, 2020.
-See the CISSC homepage for details.
+Among other activities, the Working Group is co-sponsoring SENTIENCE, the CISSC Virtual Happening Lecture series for the fall term 2021.
+This six-part lecture series starts on September 23, 2021.

 - Hillary Kaell, Department of Anthropology, McGill University (formerly Religions and Cultures, Concordia University)